rennanmoreira/chrome-web-block/README.md

-# site-blocker
+# web-blocker
-chrome extension to block sites
+chrome extension to block web sites

 ### installing locally:

-1. save folder
+1. download project folder
-2. go to `chrome://extensions`
+2. enter `chrome://extensions`
-3. toggle `Developer mode`
+3. set `Developer mode`
 4. click `Load unpacked`
-5. upload folder
+5. select this folder

-6. extension should now be enabled!
+Then you can use the extension locally.